 While giving ballot initiatives she dislikes a negative slant, Harris has condoned unduly rosy ballot language about legislation backed by her political allies.
 One example is the glowing ballot summary that resulted in California voters approving by a narrow margin a bond measure borrowing billions for high-speed rail.
 Harris defended that project in court long after it was clear it was not affordable, efficient, or even consistently "high-speed."
-190

 Union favoritism.
 Harris has also twisted the law at patients' expense to help organized labor.
-As The Wall Street Journal notes, "she blew up a deal by Prime Healthcare Services to rescue a group of struggling Catholic hospitals so she could curry favor with the Service Employees International Union (SEIU)."
+As The Wall Street Journal notes, "she blew up a deal by Prime Healthcare Services to rescue a group of struggling Catholic hospitals so she could curry favor with While giving ballot initiatives she dislikes a negative slant, Harris has condoned unduly rosy ballot language about legislation backed by her political allies.
+Harris obstinately blocked efforts to rescue students stranded by the demise of Corinthian Colleges, a for-profit higher education firm offering mostly technical degrees. the Service Employees International Union (SEIU)."
 In 2014, the Daughters of Charity Health System sought to sell its six insolvent hospitals in California to Prime Health Care Services.
 But state law required the AG to approve such nonprofit hospital acquisitions.
 At the urging of SEIU, Harris attached several poison pills as conditions, which forced Prime to withdraw its offer in March 2015.